 Do I Need a Contract for a Puppy Deposit?

 Since we live in America, you are free to purchase a puppy or deposit down without a contract.
-However, if the deal goes south, there will be little you could do legally to get your money back, so only take this course of action if it’s someone you can put your trust in to live up to the terms of a verbal agreement.
+However, if the deal goes south, there will be little you can do legally to get your money back, so only take this course of action if it’s someone you can put your trust in to live up to the terms of a verbal agreement.
 If you have ever put a down payment on a washing machine, television, or other devices, you have had to sign a contract, which is essentially an agreement, so you should expect to do the same thing when purchasing a puppy.

 If you are selling the puppy, we recommend using the agreement contract in all cases to protect you and your business from potential lawsuits.